Want personalized picks that fit your family?

 Parents need to know that River Runs Red is a revenge-fueled thriller/drama about the aftermath of an unjust police shooting.
 In this case, the victim was the son of a cop-turned-judge (Taye Diggs), who enlists the help of his former partner (John Cusack) to investigate, then turns to a fellow grieving father (George Lopez) to take action when the system doesn't.
 Expect a fair bit of bloody, vengeance-movie violence, including long fistfights, shoot-outs, car crashes, and even an execution-style killing.
 There's also some strong language ("f--k," "a--hole") and a bit of drinking.
 Luke Hemsworth co-stars.

 What's the story?

 In RIVER RUNS RED, a young black man is unjustly killed by police on his way to his first day of work (ironically, as a police officer).
 The cops cover it up.
-The boy's father, Charles Coleman (Taye Diggs) is a respected judge who enlists Horace (John Cusack), his partner from his days as a cop, to help investigate.
-When Coleman discovers that the policemen who killed his son (Luke Hemsworth, Gianni Capaldi) have done it before, he enlists Javier (George Lopez), the father of their previous victim, to act when the system doesn't.
+The boy's father, Charles Coleman (Taye Diggs), is a respected judge who enlists Horace (John Cusack), his partner from his days as a cop, to help investigate.
+When Coleman discovers that the police officers who killed his son (Luke Hemsworth, Gianni Capaldi) have done it before, he enlists Javier (George Lopez), the father of their previous victim, to act when the system doesn't.

 Is it any good?